Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Methods and protocols

 Using the calculated band gaps and band edges, the compounds were screened to identify photocatalytic materials.
 Taking into account the fact that DFT with semilocal functionals underestimates band gaps by a typical margin of 20-50\% in semiconductors and insulators~\cite{Perdew:1983}, the screening criteria for solar absorption and band alignment were initially scaled down by a corrective factor of 0.5-0.8.
 Based on the derivation in Ref.~\onlinecite{Xiong:2021}, this rescaling yields the following criteria for band gaps and band edges calculated at the DFT level: ({\it i}) 0.75 $< \varepsilon_{\rm g} <$ 2 eV, ({\it ii}) $E_{\text{VB}} >$ 0.575 V vs.~SHE, and ({\it iii}) $E_{\text{CB}} <$ 0.625 V vs.~SHE.

 DFT+\textit{U} calculations were then completed for the remaining candidate materials to obtain refined band gap and band alignment predictions.
 Materials were screened out at this step if they did not meet the following criteria: ({\it iv}) $E_{\text{VB}} >$ 1.23 V vs.~SHE (to provide an oxidizing environment for oxygen evolution), and ({\it v}) $E_{\text{CB}} <$ 0 V vs.~SHE (to provide a reducing environment for hydrogen evolution)~\cite{Maeda:2007, Wu:2012}.
-Pourbaix free energies were then extracted from the {\it Materials Project} database for the remaining candidate materials to obtain the electrochemical stability and stable decomposition products at their flatband potential under pH 7.
+Pourbaix diagrams were then extracted from the {\it Materials Project} database for the remaining candidate materials to obtain stable decomposition products and electrochemical decomposition free energies were calculated at their flatband potential under pH 7 (cf.~Sec.~V in the SM).
 The materials were categorized as having low, moderate, or high predicted stability in water.
 Materials with a free energy of electrochemical decomposition $\Delta G_{\rm redox}$ of less than 0.5 eV/atom were labeled as having potentially high aqueous stability~\cite{Singh:2017}.
 Materials with $\Delta G_{\rm redox}$ between 0.5 and 1 eV/atom with stable solid decomposition products were labeled as having moderate aqueous stability~\cite{Singh:2017}.
 All remaining materials were labeled as having low stability in water and were screened out at this point.
 A literature review was finally conducted on the remaining high- and moderate-stability materials to assess their practical synthesizability and stability.